|Announced on||Development ends||Removal|

 Maintaining an older version of a feature or product when a new version is available limits our ability to ensure a valuable experience with the new functionality and takes time away from supporting the new functionality.

-For more details, see the Zendesk End of Life policy, How much notice will Zendesk give for deprecations?
+For more details, see the Zendesk feature removal policy, see How much notice will Zendesk give for feature removal.